al-hub/vifm/README.md

 # [vifm](https://github.com/vifm/vifm)

-This is vifm config files for custimizing.
+This is the custimizing vifm config files for ubundu.

 You can install as
 ```